juishah14/LED-Music-Visualizer/README.md

 # SE 101 Project- LED Music Visualizer + App

-Codebase for the LED Music Visualizer project, consisting of the flutter app and the Arduino code.
-The bluetooth-connected app provides an interface for the user to select from 3 presets and 12 colours for the LED strip to display.
-The reactive preset allows for the user to select from 7 audio frequency bands for the LED strip to react to based on music connected via aux cord to the Arduino Uno.
+Codebase for the LED Music Visualizer project, consisting of the Arduino code and the Flutter app.
+The LED Strip is connected to the Arduino Uno board and the signal transmission between the board and the app is handled by the Bluetooth module.
+The Bluetooth-connected app provides an interface for the user to select from 3 presets and 12 colours for the LED strip to display.
+The reactive preset allows for the user to select from 7 audio frequency bands for the LED strip to react to based on music connected via an aux cord to the Arduino Uno.

 ## Main Hardware Components